jnbraun/bcnn/README.md

 ```

 ### Linux:
-* CMake build:
+Install cmake.

-* * User configuration: Depending on you build configuration, you may want to edit the following lines of ./CMakeLists.txt:
+* User configuration: Depending on you build configuration, you may want to edit the following lines of ./CMakeLists.txt:
 ```
 # User configuration settings
 option(USE_SSE2 "Build with SSE instructions" ON)